 In time, you’ll also notice your glutes strengthening with the additional walks, and it can also help tone your thighs and reduce the appearance of cellulite too!

 Who knew you could blast off those extra kilos with the help of H2O?

 Several studies, including this one, suggest staying hydrated can help with weight management.
 This doesn’t only include drinking enough water, but consuming hydrating foods such as watermelon, apples, carrots and cucumbers too.

 If plain water is not for you, why not try green tea?
 It’s rich in antioxidants, flavonoids and catechins that may help slow down your body’s ageing process, improve your brain function and help you lose weight!

 We cannot stress enough about the importance of sleep!

 #4.
 Cook your meals and meal prep for the week

 The siren call of the latest food trend (nasi lemak burger, anyone?) may tempt you to eat out more often, but many of these food options are loaded with fat, sodium and sugar.
-It doesn’t help that we often fall prey to promotions such as, “upgrade to a large for only RM2!”, which contributes to the spare tyres around our bellies.
+It doesn’t help that we often fall prey to promotions such as “upgrade to a large for only RM2!”, which contribute to the spare tyres around our bellies.